vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

    \   /
    Bottom
 ```
 - An instance of `Bottom` will be made up of `Left`, which includes `Top`, and `Right` which also includes `Top`.
 So we have two sub-object of `Top`.
-This will create abiguity as follows:
+This will create ambiguity as follows:
 ```
 Bottom *bot = new Bottom;
 bot->t = 5; // is this Left's t variable or Right's t variable ??
 ```
-- This was by far simplest reason for the need of virtual base class.
-Adding more to this, let we consider following scenarios for above example:
+- This was by far the simplest reason for the need of virtual base class.
+Adding more to this, let we consider the following scenarios for the above example:
 ```
 Top   *t_ptr1 = new Left;
 Top   *t_ptr2 = new Right;
 ```
 These both will work fine as `Left` or `Right` object memory layout has `Top` subobject.
-You can see the memory layout of `Bottom` object for clear understanding.
+You can see the memory layout of the `Bottom` object for clear understanding.
 ```
 |                      |
 |----------------------|  <------ Bottom bot;   // Bottom object